alanchrt/passup.js/README.md

 ### Updating Passwords

-To update all of your passwords, issue the `passup` command:
+Make sure you have the latest adapters, then issue the `passup` command to update all of your passwords:

+    $ passup update
     $ passup

 To update only a single password group, call `passup` like this: